insin/newforms/README.rst

 As direct porting from Django is nearing completion, the resulting API is very much focused on the server side.
-As such, Node.js is probably the best place to use js-forms in anger at the moment, as you'll be working with a request/response cycle, which is Django forms' usual mode of operation.
+As such, Node.js is probably the best place to use newforms in anger at the moment, as you'll be working with a request/response cycle, which is Django forms' usual mode of operation.